top of page

 IMG_3525.jpg

 3 - Every piece of clay was tested to make sure that it would withstand freezing and thawing.
 This meant that it could not be porous.
-I simply held the unglazed parts of the clay against my tongue, and if it stuck, that meant it would absorb water.
+I simply held an unglazed part of the clay against my tongue, and if it stuck, that meant it would absorb water.
 Several commercially made dishes were rejected for this reason.

 - As I went along, I broke up dishes and other larger clay pieces, I first placed them in a box and put on my goggles.
 A hammer worked really well.
 Glaze samples from the studio were cut with a tile saw.